9 Tips for Making Your Relationship a Priority

 Time to change it.
 A good way of thinking about your relationships is that it is like a baby that you both created and are responsible for and tending to.
-When the baby gets sick, isn’t doing well, you both need to be concerned and step up.
+When the baby gets sick or isn’t doing well, you both need to be concerned and step up.
 You both stay attentive and are committed to seeing it thrive and grow.
-It's a combination of consciously keeping the negative from getting worse, and consciously making the positive a postive.
+It's a combination of consciously keeping the negative from getting worse, and consciously making the positive a positive.

 Some tips for doing so:

-A more important, but often forgotten focus is checking in on the baby – How are we doing?
-It’s easy to bypass this conversations because they are out of your routine or because you are afraid of the answer.
+A more important but often forgotten focus is checking in on the baby—How are we doing?
+It’s easy to bypass these conversations because they are out of your routine or because you are afraid of the answer.
 But these are the important conversations to have, to talk about the elephant in the room.
-Do it even though, because it is hard.
+Do it even though it is hard.
 If you need to, plan check-in times once a week.

 #3.
-Don’t counter attack.
-Counter attacking is usually the next step in the escalating argument: “You’re complaining about this, but I don’t say anything about that…” This again is about power struggling, not good.
+Don’t counter-attack.
+Counter-attacking is usually the next step in the escalating argument: “You’re complaining about this, but I don’t say anything about that …” This is about power struggling.
 Yes, your complaints may be valid, but save them for the moment.
-Again this doesn't mean you forever have to bite your tongue, but rather that you are dealing with one problem at a time.
-For now focus on your partner’s concerns, and at a later time when you are both calm, bring up your own.
+Again, this doesn't mean you forever have to bite your tongue, but rather that you are dealing with one problem at a time.
+For now, focus on your partner’s concerns, and at a later time when you are both calm, bring up your own.

 #7.
 Create intimate conversations.
-Yes, intimacy in general is important -- sex, affection -- but the base level is about communication.
-It’s all to easy to fall into conversational patterns – you talk about work, I talk about kids, we’re done.
+Yes, intimacy in general is important—sex, affection—but the base level is about communication.
+It’s all too easy to fall into conversational patterns—you talk about work, I talk about kids, we’re done.
 Intimacy doesn’t mean talking about deep dark secrets but stepping outside your comfort zones.
 You’ll know when you're doing exactly that because you’ll have the twinge of anxiety.
 Take the risk and say it.
 Deepen the conversation.
 Have no expectations.
-Again, it’s about breaking patterns, expanding the ordinary.
+Again, it’s about breaking patterns and expanding the ordinary.

 Lots of suggestions, a tall order perhaps.
-If this seems too difficult, too overwhelming consider short-term couples counseling just to have a safe place to sort out what you both need and find out where you get stuck.
+If this seems too difficult or too overwhelming, consider short-term couples counseling just to have a safe place to sort out what you both need and find out where you get stuck.

 Take care of the baby.